 Fungicides can be used to treat common fungal diseases in turfgrass however, secondary to best management practices.
 Cultural practices like core aeration do better to stave off fungal disease.
 Proper management of irrigation, mowing, core aeration and fertilization are the most economical ways to prevent fungal disease.

-The benefits from core aeration is multi-layered and is the best singular thing you can do to protect your turfgrass from the many uncontrolled variables that put the lawn at risk.
+The benefits from core aeration are multi-layered and are the best singular thing you can do to protect your turfgrass from the many uncontrolled variables that put the lawn at risk.
 The largest, singular variable we cannot control is the climate.
-After all is said and done and no matter what time and money has been spent to improve turfgrass, climate conditions will always be the final factor that determines the level of success.
+And no matter what time and money has been spent to improve turfgrass, climate conditions will always be the final factor that determines the level of success.
 A common problem that affects bluegrass sod is pressure from fungal diseases and the best natural defense against this is aeration.
-In addition are the more obvious benefits of core aeration such as increased oxygen and nutrients to the root system, promoting deeper root development making the turf stronger, controlling thatch by composting the soil plugs and building more organics in the soil.
+In addition, are the more obvious benefits of core aeration such as increased oxygen and nutrients to the root system, promoting deeper root development making the turf stronger, controlling thatch by composting the soil plugs and building more organics in the soil.
 Often discounted are the secondary benefits to being a responsible land steward.
 For instance, the best way to keep our water clean is to utilize the natural filtering characteristics of the soil.
 Aerated soil allows water to percolate through.
-Not only do the plants benefit from the water as it moves past but run off is reduced protecting our waterways.
+Not only do the plants benefit from the water as it moves past but runoff is reduced protecting our waterways.
 There are many low-tech remedies for our new world problems too often we over-complicate things and lose focus of the bigger picture.

 Successful weed control begins with fertilizer and building better turfgrass.
-We can spray the weeds and they will die however, unless we improve the turfgrass the weeds will come right back.
-This creates a situation where the continuous use of pesticides are required.
-Alternatively, if the turfgrass is improved, using natural elements in our fertilizer, core aeration and proper mowing techniques we can increase the vigor in the turfgrass and the competition prevents weeds without having to blanket the site with pesticides time and time again.
+We can spray the weeds and they will die however unless we improve the turfgrass the weeds will come right back.
+This creates a situation where the continuous use of pesticides is required.
+Alternatively, if the turfgrass is improved, using natural elements in our fertilizer, core aeration and proper mowing techniques we can increase the vigor in the turfgrass, and the competition prevents weeds without having to blanket the site with pesticides time and time again.